ksu-is/Cinemize---Letterboxd-Watch-List-Randomizer/README.md

 5) Optional: Leave your Letterboxd username in the text box and press Cinemize to get another movie.

+#### Tips:
+    - If Cinemize is stuck on the spinning wheel of death, exit the browser and re-run the GUI.
-#### note: click on "Letterboxd" in the "Enter your Letterboxd username:" to open Letterboxd
+    - You can click on "Letterboxd" in the "Enter your Letterboxd username:" to open Letterboxd

 ## Credits